lenary/checkedc-travis-builder/README.md

         2. source `configure-converted.sh` to get clang rev and tests rev (and extra clang args) for converted build.
         3. `benchmark-run.sh`
             1. `checkout.sh` checks out the revs selected for all the repos
-            1. runs cmake
             1. does a full clang/llvm build
-            1. `benchmark-defaults.sh` for Olden: execs `lnt` with all the right arguments.
+            1. `benchmark-defaults.sh` for Olden: invokes `lnt` runner with all the right arguments.
-            2. `benchmark-defaults.sh` for Ptrdist: execs `lnt` with all the right arguments.
+            2. `benchmark-defaults.sh` for Ptrdist: invokes `lnt` runner with all the right arguments.